Nishanthk10/my-exciting-project/README.md

 # Country Capital API

 ## Overview
 >A flask application which returns the name of the country if a capital city is provided and uses Uvicorn ASGI web server.
+API is available at https://countrystatecity.in/

 ## Requirements
 * Python 3.7+